IVF Process & Timeline

 After the egg retrieval procedure, it’s time for fertilization!
 You’ll go through a series of tests to see if you’re able to carry your own child.
 You may have some blood work done or ultrasounds before or after fertility treatment as well.

-IVF Process Step by Step (Start to Finish)
+IVF Process Step by Step

 In order to retrieve the eggs from the ovaries, a small needle is inserted into each follicle.
 The follicles are then washed with a special solution that removes the outer layer of cells.
 The follicles are then inspected for mature eggs and aspirated to collect them.

 The eggs are removed from the follicles using a pipette and placed in a dish filled with liquid nitrogen.
 The eggs must be kept in liquid nitrogen for at least 24 hours before they can be used in IVF procedures:-

 1. The patient will first take a pregnancy test to confirm ovulation, and then undergo an ultrasound to determine the size and number of follicles in the ovary.

 2. If all of the follicles are mature, they will be aspirated with a needle that has been attached to a vacuum pump.
 This is done in the doctor’s office while the patient lies on her side at a comfortable distance from the ultrasound machine.